usmanmusa1920/flask-unity/docs/auth_routes.rst

   {% endblock body %}

-Even the **User** model can be overwrite, but make sure to go all the files and import it from the custom_auth model instead of from flask-unity.
+Even the **User** model can be overwrite, but make sure to go all the files and import it from the custom_auth model instead of from flask_unity.
 Note: ``the creation of a user using the python thunder.py create_user command won't work`` for the custom model.

 **Source code** for the `custom auth` is available at official `github <https://github.com/usmanmusa1920/flask-unity/tree/master/example/custom_auth>`_ repository of the project.